 OCD is a common illness and type of anxiety disorder.
 According to the National Institute of Health, OCD affects 1.2% of the United States population.

 OCD is also a common co-occurring diagnosis in those struggling with a substance use disorder.

 OCD affects men, women, and children of all communities and backgrounds.
 OCD can occur at any age but is most likely to appear between the ages of 8-12 or in early adulthood.
 The National Institute of Mental Health States that 1 in 100 adults are living with OCD, and 1 in 200 kids are living with OCD.

 OCD comes in many forms and can have varying symptoms, but in general, there are four types of OCD.
 It is common throughout all forms of OCD that the symptoms bring about intense feelings of anxiety or panic attacks.

 Contamination: Underlying fear of contamination of germs, characterized by going to great lengths to avoid situations they see as risky

 Perfection: Having to do with symmetry, ordering, and exactness

-Doubt/Harm: Individuals will pose a fear of unintentionally causing harm to themselves or others and will them get in the habit of checking and rechecking lock, door, stoves light switches and appliances.
+Doubt/Harm: Individuals will pose a fear of unintentionally causing harm to themselves or others and will get in the habit of checking and rechecking locks, doors, stoves, light switches and appliances.

 Obsessions are repeated mental images, urges, and thoughts that cause intense feelings of anxiety.
 Examples of obsessions include.